COVID-19: travel health notice for all travellers

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-The laws of Nauru do not prohibit sexual acts between individuals of the same sex.
-However, homosexuality is not widely accepted.
-Open displays of affection may offend locals.
+The law of Nauru doesn’t criminalize sexual acts or relationships between individuals of the same sex.

 Traffic drives on the left.